Zenitt568/stm32-lorawan-2024-2025/README.md

 Developed for IOT: Internet of Things course @ WUT Warsaw University of Technology.

-Visit the [Wiki](https://github.com/piotrs112/stm32-lorawan/wiki) to read more about the project.
+Visit the [Wiki](https://github.com/pmielech/stm32-lorawan/wiki) to read more about the project.

 # Features

-- BME280 Sensor to read surrouding's general temperature and pressure
+- BME280 Sensor to read surrounding's general temperature and pressure
+- [SEN0193](https://wiki.dfrobot.com/Capacitive_Soil_Moisture_Sensor_SKU_SEN0193) Sensor to measure soil moisture levels
 - Request to measuring SLAVE is sent only when button on MASTER board is pressed,

 # Built with